Dahjochri/Misc-Code/README.md

 # Misc-Code
-Just safe-keeping a bunch of random code and small projects (some "completed" others not even half done)
+Just safe-keeping a bunch of random code and small projects (some "completed" others not even half done) Most of it probably doesn't work.
+Most of it is probably just sparsely documented.
+Enter the files at your own risk.

 ## List of projects and short descriptions
 * [Interpreters][interpreters-folder] - _Programs that interpret simple esoteric languages_